scala/docs.scala-lang/_overviews/core/futures.md

 We start by creating a future `rateQuote` which gets the current exchange rate.
-After this value is obtained from the server and the future successfully completed, the computation proceeds in the `foreach` callback and we are ready to decide whether to buy or not.
+After this value is obtained from the server and the future successfully completed, the computation proceeds in the `foreach` callback, and we are ready to decide whether to buy or not.
 We therefore create another future `purchase` which makes a decision to buy only if it's profitable to do so, and then sends a request.